little-world/rust-course/src/19-unsafe-rust-patterns.md

 ### Summary

 Unsafe Rust is not about being reckless—it's about taking responsibility for safety properties the compiler cannot verify.
-Every unsafe block is a promise: "I have verified these invariants hold."

 **Key principles**:
 1. **Minimize scope**: Keep unsafe blocks small and localized